 By the end of the talk, the attendees will be better informed about the technologies that could improve and boost machine learning and data science research and practices.

-Bio: Tania is a Research Engineer with vast experience in academic research and industrial environments.
+Bio: Tania is a Developer Advocate with vast experience in academic research and industrial environments.
 Her main areas of expertise are within data-intensive applications, scientific computing, and machine learning.
 One of her main areas of expertise is the improvement of processes, reproducibility, and transparency in research, data science and artificial intelligence.
 Over the last few years, she has trained hundreds of people on scientific computing reproducible workflows and ML models testing, monitoring and scaling and delivered talks on the topic worldwide.

 For queries relating to collaborating with the RSE team on projects: firstname.lastname@example.org